lucianomuniz/autocomplete-ts/README.md

 Click on the Input Text field and type a string.

-The application will display the suggestions below the input text.
+The application will display the suggestions below the input text, highlight the matching part of the text.

 The user can select one of the options or continue typing.